 - Two courses in which values-laden issues are central (List B courses).
 At least one of these must be 300-level or above.

-- Completion of VALUES 495: Ethics in Practice (2 credit capstone; please see below for course description).
+- Completion of ETHICS 495: Ethics in Practice (2 credit capstone; please see below for course description).

 - The minor is available to any major.
 However, a minimum of 15 credits used for the minor must come from outside a student’s major.